 Take your focus off of a golden number.
 If your goal is to lose 20 pounds in 6 months and you lose 19, you have accomplished a lot.
 But you may be so focused on not reaching 20 that you fail to see your progress.
 Use ranges for all of your goals.
 Lose 18 to 20 pounds, or reach a goal weight of 145 to 150 pounds.
 Eat 3 to 5 servings of vegetables, or finish the 5K in 30 to 33 minutes.
 Goals that include a range are specific enough to motivate you, but they put less pressure on perfection, allowing you to celebrate your progress.

 Select supporting goals

 Set up a schedule to measure your progress regularly.
-Weigh yourself weekly, measure your blood pressure every month, or assess your body fat every three months.
+Weigh yourself weekly, measure your blood pressure monthly, or assess your body fat every three months.
 This allows you to adjust your program if you aren’t seeing the changes you want while allowing enough time for your new habits to have a positive impact on your health.